GMOD/jbrowse-components/website/docs/userguides/genome_config.md

 ---
-id: superquickstart_web
+id: userguide_genome
-title: Super-quick start guide for JBrowse web
+title: Configuring a genome in JBrowse
 toplevel: true
+# Used to be superquickstart_web
 ---

 This is a quick overview to get started running JBrowse 2 from scratch using